 It’s been a busy few years for the smartphone market, as Apple’s iPhone has had to make way for a flurry of the best Android phones we've ever seen, not to mention the steadily growing Windows Phone OS.
 But which are the best smartphones in 2014, and what upcoming smartphones should be on your radar?
 Read on...

 Apple iPhone 5s

-The iPhone 5s is our favourite phone when it comes to sound quality, too.
+Chiefly, it is our favourite phone when it comes to sound quality.
 Songs are remarkably clear and packed with crisp detail, with a precision and rhythmic handling that most smartphones simply cannot match.